Jacky Jhaj: 2025 Disneyland mock wedding

 In June 2025 he held a mock wedding ceremony with a nine-year-old Ukrainian girl at Disneyland Paris.
+Authorities estimated the cost at €130,000.
 Prosthetics were again used to disguise his identity.
 The ceremony involved 100 extras who were paid €200 after responding to an advertisement posted online that described a "prestige wedding rehearsal" which required "absolute confidentiality".
 A 55-year-old Latvian man was paid €12,000 to pretend to be the father of the bride but told the park security who informed the police after discovering that the bride was a child.
 The girl had arrived in France with her mother two days before the incident.
 Both the girl and her mother are Ukrainian citizens.
+Park staff called police, concerned that a child marriage was being conducted.

 He was subsequently held by French authorities and charged with fraud, identity theft and money laundering.
 The Parisian prosecutors said that the girl involved had not been "a victim of either physical or sexual violence and had not been forced to play the role of a bride" and that a stolen Latvian form of identification had been used by the organiser.
-The management Disneyland said that the event was "immediately cancelled by our teams after major irregularities were identified" and that they were " ... cooperating fully with the authorities in their investigation, and have filed a complaint with the relevant authorities".
+The management of Disneyland said that the event was "immediately cancelled by our teams after major irregularities were identified" and that they were " ... cooperating fully with the authorities in their investigation, and have filed a complaint with the relevant authorities".
+In October 2025, he was remanded in Meaux-Chauconin jail for a further four months.
+His lawyer said at the hearing that he had been harassed in jail and said the wedding was a film shoot.